Causes of miscarriage

 - having a shock or fright during pregnancy

-- exercise during pregnancy (but discuss what type of exercise is suitable for you during pregnancy with your GP or midwife)
+- exercise during pregnancy – but discuss with your GP or midwife what type and amount of exercise is suitable for you during pregnancy

 - lifting or straining during pregnancy